 Chief Operating Officer

 Jill Kearney drives Johns Hopkins Medicine International’s growth, collaborating with its leadership team and with Johns Hopkins Medicine leaders to develop financial and operational goals and direct the plans and policies that enable the organization to reach those goals.
 She oversees Johns Hopkins Medicine International’s Core Services division, as well as the operations of the Patient Services and Global Services divisions.
-Johns Hopkins Medicine International serves as the global ambassador of the Johns Hopkins Medicine mission, leveraging its extensive knowledge base in medicine, nursing, public health, medical education, research and health care administration to deliver the promise of medicine across the globe.
+Johns Hopkins Medicine International serves as the global ambassador of the Johns Hopkins Medicine mission, leveraging its extensive knowledge base in medicine, nursing, public health, medical education, research and health care administration to deliver medicine across the globe.

 Ms. Kearney previously served as senior administrator and assistant dean of Johns Hopkins Bayview Medical Center, where she was responsible for financial performance and improvements, including driving efficiency and maintaining a budget surplus.
 She worked closely with The Johns Hopkins Hospital/Johns Hopkins Bayview Medical Center chief operating officer to integrate key programs such as endoscopy, finance and sleep medicine.
 She collaborated with Johns Hopkins Bayview leadership to expand the Center for Innovative Medicine, improve research infrastructure and recruit top faculty as new leaders.